Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Linear Time with high probability

-\paragraph{The challenge.} Given the above discussion, the natural solution to finding a good middle value from $\ddSetY{\PntSet}$, would be to sample multiple values from $\ddSetY{\PntSet}$, and then take the median.
-By the Chernoff inequality, if one samples at least a logarithmic number of values from a set of $n$ values ($\ddSetY{\PntSet}$ in our case) then, with high probability, the median of the sample will lie near the median of the entire set.
-(See \lemrefpage{high:Prob} for a formal statement and proof of this observation.)
+\paragraph{The challenge.} Given the above discussion, the natural solution to finding a good middle value from $\ddSetY{\PntSet}$ would be to sample multiple values from $\ddSetY{\PntSet}$ and then take the median.
+By the Chernoff inequality, if one samples at least a logarithmic number of values from a set of $n$ values ($\ddSetY{\PntSet}$ in our case), then, with high probability, the median of the sample will lie near the median of the entire set.
+(See \lemref{high_Prob} for a formal statement and proof of this observation.)
 The problem with this approach is that sampling $O(\log n)$ values from $\ddSetY{\PntSet}$ takes $\Theta(n\log n)$ time (at least naively).
-Specifically, while the sampling is easy, computing the associated values requires $\Omega(n)$ time per sampled point (note this is not a problem for median selection as there we are sampling values directly rather than points from which values are determined).
+Specifically, while the sampling is easy, computing the associated values requires $\Omega(n)$ time per sampled point (note this is not a problem for median selection, as there we are sampling values directly rather than points from which values are determined).

-Therefore, we instead not only take a sample from which to select our median value, but also a sample from which we will determine what these values are.
-Namely, for each point in a $\Theta(\log n)$ sized random sample, compute it's nearest neighbor in a second $\Theta(n/\log(n))$ sized sample, and then take the median of the computed values.
-Though this approach takes $\Theta(n)$ time, we need to somehow use it to compute the desired quantity, which we describe how to do next.
+Therefore, we not only take a sample from which to select our median value, but also a sample from which we will determine what these values are.
+Namely, for each point in a $\Theta(\log n)$ sized random sample, compute its nearest neighbor in a second $\Theta(n/\log n)$ sized sample, and then take the median of the computed values, and let this quantity be $\nRad$.
+Though this approach takes $\Theta(n)$ time, we need to relate somehow $\nRad$ to the desired middle nearest neighbor distance.